a-andres1/password-generator/README.md

 The textarea tag is also new.
 Seems to be mostly used with forms to set a specific height/width and can contain an infinite amount of characters.

+Added some JS for grabbing upper and lower case letters.
+Want to write one for numbers next.